sap-tutorials/sap-build-apps/tutorials/build-apps-cap-expose/build-apps-cap-expose.md

 ## You will learn
-- How to create a destination to your CAP service with principal propagation
+- How to find and test the destination automatically created when you deployed your CAP service

 ## Intro
-In order for SAP Build Apps to access your CAP service, you must create a destination for the service.
-The destination will be defined so it will log into the service using the credentials of the current user.
+In order for SAP Build Apps to access your CAP service, a destination for the service is required.
+The destination was automatically created when you deployed the service with **Enable Discovery**.

+In this tutorial we will test the destination using the credentials of the current user.
 We want to log into the service this way because we have defined roles, which can be assigned to specific users.
 So we need to know the current user.

 ---